mshagirov/pythonlab/_01-introduction/05_numerical_operations.md

 ### In-place Updates (Augmented Assignments)

-Python also provides shorthand notation for frequently used commands.
-E.g. where you need to add a number to a variable and then reuse the same variable name.
+Python also provides shorthand notation for updating values of numerical variables.
-These type of operations are called *in-place updates* since they update the variable in-place, or *augmented assignment* because you are assigning a value at the end of the operation with `=`.
+These type of operations are called *in-place updates* or *augmented assignments*.

 - *Increment*: `a += b` is equivalent to `a = a + b`, add then assign.
 - *Decrement*: `a -= b` is equivalent to `a = a - b`, substract then assign.

+These operations, first evaluate an expression on the right side of `=` using the old value of a variable `a`, then assign the result to update `a` in-place.

 Additionally, Python also supports the following: